RaspiKidd/Learn/docs/Python-Projects/Rock-Paper-Scissors/Coding.md

 ## Creating the on shake Action

-To create the on shake action type the following code below the vairables section.
+To create the on shake action type the following code below the variables section.

 ```python
     if accelerometer.was_gesture('shake'):